-To establish uniform guidelines for the preparation of custody evaluations.
+To establish uniform guidelines for the performance of custody evaluations.

 This rule shall apply to the district and juvenile courts.